nodejs/node/doc/api/cli.md

 added: REPLACEME
 -->

-Skips the check for a supported platform that happens during Node.js startup.
+If `value` equals `'1'`, the check for a supported platform is skipped during Node.js startup.
+Node.js might not execute correctly.
+Any issues encountered on unsupported platforms will not be fixed.
-Using this might lead to issues during execution.

 ### `NODE_TLS_REJECT_UNAUTHORIZED=value`